taikoxyz/taiko-mono/packages/taikoon-ui/static/fonts/clash-grotesk/README.md

 ## 6. (Optional)

-Use `font-variation-settings` rule to controll axes of variable fonts: wght 700.0
+Use `font-variation-settings` rule to controlaxes of variable fonts: wght 700.0

 Available axes: